discoform/point-zero/_posts/2021-07-19-john-whitney-catalog-1961.md

 # Excerpt is required with a limit of 140 characters for SEO optimization
 excerpt: Watch John Whitney's demo reel, created with an analog computer built from WWII hardware.
 # Optional featured media adds one or more full-width image or YouTube embeds to the top of the post.
-Recommended 1 per post.
 media:
   - type: featured_media_youtube
     youtubeID: TbV7loKp69s